augustinefosumanu/-Windows-System-Administration-and-Security-Hardening/README.md

 # Windows System Administration and Security Hardening - Good Corp, Inc.
 (Ficticious Company)

-This project showcases key Windows administration and security tasks performed as a junior system administrator, ensuring compliance, security, and efficient system management.</br>
+This lab showcases key Windows administration and security tasks performed as a junior system administrator, ensuring compliance, security, and efficient system management.
+I Created users and groups, enforced password policies, and configured Active Directory.
+I also implemented GPOs, restricted unnecessary apps via PowerShell, and configured SIEM-compatible logging.</br>

-Key Tasks:</br>
-<b>User & Group Management</b>: Created users and groups, enforced password policies, and configured Active Directory.</br>
-<b>Security & Compliance</b>: Implemented GPOs, restricted unnecessary apps via PowerShell, and configured SIEM-compatible logging.</br>

 <h2> Creating a Reports Folder on the Desktop </h2>
 I executed the following command in the Windows Command Prompt to create a "reports" folder on the user's desktop